abailly/abailly.github.io/posts/cm-infra-1.md

 date: 2016-05-23
 ------------

 In a [previous post](/posts/cm-arch-design.html) I described the overall design and architecture of Capital Match's core system.
-This post is a the first to provide more details on our development and operations environment which uses mostly Haskell tools and code.
+I now turn to providing more details on our development and operations environment which uses mostly Haskell tools and code.
+As there are quite a lot of moving parts, this large topic will be covered in two posts: The present one will focus on basic principles, build tools and development environment ; it shall be followed by another post on configuration management, deployment and monitoring.
 I consider both development and production environments as a single integrated system as, obviously, there is a porous membrane between the two especially in a small company with 4 developers.
+Although I have been interested in that topic since my first systems programming course in university, some 18 years ago, I do not consider myself a genuine systems administrator and I made a lot of mistakes while building Capital Match platform.
+But I do believe in the *"you build it, you run it"* motto and this is all the more true for a small startup team.
+Hence I have tried to pay attention to building a flexible yet robust system.

 # Principles

 When we started to setup this environment, we were guided by a few principles:

+* Automate, automate, automate: As much setup as possible should be automated,
 * Every system-level part should be containerized,
 * There should be a single versioned source of authority for configuration,
 * Use as much Haskell as possible.

+## Automate

+> Automate all the things!

+Deployment to production should be as much automated as possible, involving as few manual steps as possible.
+The end goal is to reach a state of continuous deployment where pushed changes are built, verified and deployed continuously over the day.
+This implies all the steps involved in getting some feature delivered to end-users should be identified and linked into a coherent process that is implemented in code, apart from the actual coding of the feature itself.
+There should be no fiddling with SSHing on production machine to fix some configuration script, no manual migration process when upgrading data schema, no copying of binaries from development environment to production...

 ## Everything Docker